 Computer information researchers create new and emerging technologies.
 They conduct experiments and analyze data to find solutions to diverse computing problems.

 As tech leaders, these researchers hold prestigious positions that often come with higher-than-average salaries and high demand.
-Many pursue master's and doctoral degrees in computer science before becoming research scientists.
+Many pursue master's and doctoral degrees in computer science before becoming a computer and information research scientist.

 Computer information researchers work in diverse industries, including governmental agencies, software systems design, and manufacturing.
 Responsibilities are similar across sectors: These researchers typically work in teams with other researchers, IT professionals, and engineers to develop new tech solutions.